WZTV: Sports programming

 In 2003, WZTV began producing and airing Titans All Access, a weekly half-hour program during football season covering the activities of the Tennessee Titans.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WZTV's transmitter is located along I-24 in Whites Creek.
+The station's signal is multiplexed:

 WZTV hosts a subchannel of WUXP-TV as part of the ATSC 3.0 deployment plan for Nashville, in which WUXP-TV and WNAB broadcast several local stations (including WZTV) in 3.0 format.

 Analog-to-digital conversion

-WZTV shut down its analog signal, over UHF channel 17, on February 17, 2009, which was intended to be the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WZTV shut down its analog signal, over UHF channel 17, on February 17, 2009, which was intended to be the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The deadline was moved to June 12, 2009, but the station decided to convert on the original deadline.
 The station's digital signal remained on its pre-transition UHF channel 15, using virtual channel 17.